 Where To Stay:Hotels are selling out fast.
 Early booking is strongly recommended to secure your room, as discounted Maker Faire room rates and availability are limited.
-Link coming soon.
+See the Hotels page.

 There are three major airports nearby: San Francisco International (SFO), Oakland International (OAK), and San Jose International (SJC).
 San Francisco International (SFO) is the closest to the event center and recommended hotels.